 In the present study, the speciation and volatilization of Co, Cu, and Sb in thermal conversion of SRF at various temperatures and air/fuel ratios were studied using thermodynamic equilibrium modeling.
-The main goal was to determine if there are conditions in the combustion unit where it is possible to separate and enrich these elements in relation to the bulk ash composition.
+The main goal was to study if there are conditions in the combustion unit where these elements are feasible to separate and enrich from other ash-forming matter.
 Based on the predicted results, cobalt occurs mainly in the condensed phases and is not feasible for enrichment in fly ash or filter ash.
-Copper is enriched in the gas phase at especially oxidizing conditions if chlorine levels in the fuel is high.
+Copper is enriched in the gas phase at especially oxidizing conditons if chlorine levels in the fuel is high.
 Controlled conditions in relation to local temperature of the flue gas and air staging are possible methods to form fly ash or filter ash enriched in copper compounds.
 In general, concentration of copper is considerably higher than antimony and cobalt in waste-derived fuels.
-Antimony is predicted to be mainly in the flue gas except at oxidizing conditions below 600 °C, and it is therefore possible to enrich antimony in filter ash if a hot cyclone is utilized to separate condensed fly ash particles from the flue gas stream that contains the volatilized ash forming elements.
+Antimony is predicted to be mainly in the flue has except at oxidizing conditions below 600 °C, and it is therefore possible to enrich antimony in filter ash if a hot cyclone is utilized to separate condensed fly ash particles from the flue gas stream that contains the volatilized ash forming elements.